 Diagnosis for Oral cancer

-- Biopsy: A tissue Biopsy can be performed if the doctor finds abnormal tissue growth and/or any oral tumors.
+- Biopsy: They can perform a tissue Biopsy if the doctor finds abnormal tissue growth and/or any oral tumors.

 - X-rays: X-rays can help in determining whether the tumors have spread to the jaw, chest, or lungs.